enphase/nl5py/README.md

 `nl5py` is a Python interface for modifying, simulating, and extracting data from NL5 schematics using the [NL5](https://sidelinesoft.com/nl5/) DLL circuit simulator.
 There are plans in the future to also support the HTTP API for interfacing to open schmatics in the regular [NL5](https://sidelinesoft.com/nl5/) program.

 ## Loading NL5 License
 NL5 DLL can be used without a license, but will be limited to 20 components for tansient simulations.
-If your schematic has more than 20 components and no license is detected, the following exception will be rauised when you attempt to run a transient simulation.
+If your schematic has more than 20 components and no license is detected, the following exception will be raised when you attempt to run a transient simulation.

 ```
 Exception: NL5_Simulate: Too many components for Demo version